ScilifelabDataCentre/blobserver/README.md

 # blobserver

+---

+🚨 **Important Notice** 🚨

+> **We are currently evaluating the future of the Blob Server project and do not intend for it to be used as a dependency by other teams.
+Please refrain from integrating Blob Server into new projects or systems.
+We will communicate any changes to this status through appropriate channels.**

+---

 Simple web app to server blobs (files containing any data) publicly.
 A file can be uploaded or updated by an authorized account, either via the web interface or via a script.